When it comes to carbohydrates and diabetes, there’s a few steps in the journey to understanding carbohydrates and the role they play.

 Your doctor may set you an amount of allowable amount of carbohydrates you can consume in a day, this will depend on your age, if you’re trying to lose weight, and your activity levels.
 Generally speaking, Dr Sultan recommends 10-12 portions for men and 6-9 portions for women.

-Total allowable carbohydrates per day: 10 portions or 180g
+Example of allowable carbohydrates per day: 10 portions or 150g

 |Breakfast||Morning Tea||Lunch||Afternoon Tea||Dinner||Supper|